Things to Do in Las Vegas

 Visit Lake Las Vegas

+Just 15 miles East of the Vegas Strip is Lake Las Vegas, a veritable oasis in the Mojave Desert.
 This resort complex/community contains waterfront restaurants, luxury hotels, golf courses, hiking trails, boat rentals, and much more.
-You can paddle board the calm lake in the morning and catch a live music performance at night.
-You can view a full list of Lake Las Vegas events to plan your trip to the area.
+You can paddleboard the calm lake in the morning and catch a live music performance at night.

 Kayak Black Canyon